MartinKavik/voting-solana-moonzoon/questions.md

 6. How to properly create a `Vec<Party>` on chain?
 (The current implementation creates party accounts with PDAs as pubkeys.
 One seed used to generate these PDAs is set to the next index value.
 The current index is set in a "shared" account and incremented in the create account transaction.
 It's a bit ugly and there may be conflicts because the current index value is read outside of the transaction.)

-7. How to properly set a program "metadata"?
+7. How to properly define the default program functions and variables?
 See the current `lib.rs` code:
     ```rust
     // ..
-    // @TODO_QUESTION Is possible to read it from "../keypairs/program-pubkey"?
+    // @TODO_QUESTION Is possible to read id from "../keypairs/program-pubkey"?
     //
     // @TODO_QUESTION Should I use declare_program! instead?
 Does it work with the `no-entrypoint` feature?
     // (Do I really need the `no-entrypoint` feature?)